wearewiser/wiser-sass-test/README.md

 - Don't worry about changing the font
 - The colours should match the design, although it doesn't need to be perfect

-Bonus task:

-- Animate the transition to and from the hover state for a better user experience.